 You can become involved with Buller Centre in many different ways:

-- Recommend students for Providence’s Business Administration program
+- recommend a student to Providence’s Business program

-If you know a young person you think would make a good business leader—someone with entrepreneurial flair, someone who can work hard to build their skills—we’d like to talk to them.
+If you know a someone you think would make a good business leader—someone with entrepreneurial flair, someone who can work hard to build their skills—we’d like to talk to them.

 We have financial supports to help with school costs.
 But, more importantly, we have professors, adjuncts and business people who can help mentor them as they prepare for their careers.
 Send us their name and contact information and we’ll follow up.
-We deliberately keep our class sizes small, so each student can get the support they need, but we can always find room for the right candidate.
+Our class sizes are small, so each student can get the support they need, but we can always find room for the right candidate.

 We have a small, but growing, co-op placement program.
 Students after their first and second years are eligible for summer placements.
 And a small number of fourth year students are available to do consultations, business plans, and semester-long practicuums in businesses.
 Contact us for more information.